-Implementing an IDMS solution can dramatically reduce the time taken to complete an audit cycle, minimizing the resource that an airport needs to dedicate to proving compliance and reducing the risk of legal repercussions, such as fines.
-It also enables airports to generate reports into the status of their physical access security in real-time on demand, ensuring that they’re continuously working with the most up-to-date vulnerability data.
+Implementing an IDMS solution can dramatically reduce the time taken to complete an audit cycle, minimizing the resources that an airport needs to dedicate to proving compliance and reducing the risk of legal repercussions, such as fines.
+It also enables airports to generate reports on the status of their physical access security in real-time on demand, ensuring that they’re continuously working with the most up-to-date vulnerability data.

 2. Increase Identity Workflow Efficiency With Automation

 Identity management software enables airports to manage their identity workflows and process their credentialling data much more efficiently by introducing automation and powerful integrations.
 Automated workflows, auditing, onboarding, and offboarding ensure more accurate data entry that scales as the organization grows.
 This helps make each process in the credentialing lifecycle run more smoothly and accurately, mitigating error and improving the experience of customers at the airport by capturing their information more effectively.